Vincenzo Galdi: Early life

 Galdi was born in Naples on 11 October 1871.
-His father Vincenzo was one of the descendants of an ancient Italian noble house with title of baron, one of whose ancestors was a Norman knight who participated in the liberation of Salerno from the Saracens.
-He belonged to a branch which in the middle of the eighteenth century had settled in Marigliano and inherited the title of Castelan of Ischia and Procida, as well as Lord of Corleone in Sicily.
+His father Vincenzo was a descendant of an ancient Italian noble house with the title of baron, one of whose ancestors was a Norman knight who participated in the liberation of Salerno from the Saracens.
+He belonged to a branch that, in the middle of the eighteenth century, had settled in Marigliano and had inherited the title of Castelan of Ischia and Procida, as well as Lord of Corleone in Sicily.
 Elder Vincenzo was a banker and owner of a hat factory.
 Vincenzo Galdi's mother, Rosa D'Amore, was the sister of the mayor of Marigliano.